Connector Board

 Upload the Gerbers - Upload Gerbers.zip to JLCPCB or PCBway

-- Thickness: 1.6mm
+- Thickness: 0.8mm

-Surface Finish - Change to Lead-Free
+- Surface Finish -

 Use lead-free solder for assembly, so get a lead-free board finish.